 - Sugar: A teaspoon of granulated sugar helps balance out the acidity in the tomato meat sauce.

-- Ricotta Mixture: A combination of whole milk ricotta, ground nutmeg and grated parmesan adds creamy texture.
+- Ricotta Mixture: A combination of whole milk ricotta cheese, ground nutmeg and grated parmesan adds creamy texture.
 You can substitute ricotta for an equal amount of cottage cheese mixed with a whole egg.

-- Cheeses: A combination of shredded mozzarella and freshly grated parmesan give ziti a depth of beautiful flavor.
+- Cheeses: A combination of shredded mozzarella cheese and freshly grated parmesan cheese give ziti a depth of beautiful flavor.
 (See below for more information on types of cheese you can use!)

 Traditionally, Italian sausage is used to make baked ziti.
-However, if you don’t eat pork, or simply prefer a different type of meat, you can substitute the Italian sausage for just about any type of ground meat.
-Or, you can use a 50-50 combination – half pork half ground meat of your choosing!
+However, if you don’t eat pork, or simply prefer a different type of meat, you can substitute the Italian sausage for just about any type of ground meat in this easy baked ziti recipe.
+Or, you can use a 50-50 combination – half pork half ground meat of your choosing.

 - Ground Italian sausage: Italian sausage is sweet and spicy with a garlicky kick.
 It comes in three varieties – sweet, mild and hot.
 While Italian sausage is broadly defined, the most familiar variety, known as mild Italian sausage, is made from ground pork and includes fennel.
 Hot Italian sausage also contains red pepper flakes while sweet sausage includes sweet basil.
 You can use whichever variety you like depending on your spice preference.